-Year ended 31 December 2014 US\$000 Year ended 31 December 2013 US\$000 Year ended 31 December 2012 US\$000
+Year ended 31 December,

+2014 2013 2012

+U.S. dollars in thousands

 Salaries 1,090 1,003 904

 Share-based payments 134 210 290

 1,224 1,213 1,194

 e.
-The Company provided guarantees in favour of its subsidiaries' financing banks in the amount of US\$235.2m.
+The Company provided guarantees in favor of its subsidiaries' financing banks at the amount of 235.2 million UD dollars.

-Note 22: Agreements with Related Parties
+NOTE 22:- AGREEMENTS WITH RELATED PARTIES

 a.
-Global 1 LLC ("Global 1"), a fully owned subsidiary of the Company, which owns a commercial centre in Yaroslavl, has entered into a lease agreement with Home Centers LLC ("Home Center"), a company controlled by the Fishman family, the ultimate controlling shareholders of the Company.

-The area leased to Home Center covers 6,703 sqm; the minimal lease payments are US\$138 per sqm and the lease period, assuming the exercise of all of the option periods contained therein, is 25 years.
+Global 1, a company accounted for at equity method, which owns a commercial center in Yaroslavl, has entered into a lease agreement with Home Centers LLC ("Home Center"), a company controlled by the Fishman family, the controlling shareholders of the Company.
+The area leased to Home Center covers 6,703 sq.m. the minimal lease fees are 138 US dollars per sq.m. and the lease period, assuming the exercise of all of the option periods contained therein, is 25 years.
 The terms of the agreements are in accordance with market conditions.

-In May 2014, Global 1 entered into an agreement with Home Center under which Global 1 has the right to early termination (on not less than two weeks' notice) of the lease agreement without compensation, except for limited fixed investments made by Home Center in the property.
+In May 2014, the subsidiary of the Company entered into an agreement with Home Center under which the subsidiary has the right for early termination lease agreement without compensation, except for the facilities which are inseparable of the property that were purchased from Home Center, and Home Center may stay in the store until the entry of a new tenant.

-As of September 2014 the lease agreement provides for a maximum Dollar-Rouble rate similar to the agreed agreements with other tenants.
+As of September 2014 the lease agreement states maximum dollar-ruble rate similar to the agreed agreements with other tenants.

-As of 1 January 2015 a new short-term lease agreement was signed whereby Home Center will pay to Global 1 a monthly rent on the basis of 4% of its turnover, plus holding costs until the entry of a new tenant.
+As of 01.01.2015 a new short-term lease agreement were signed whereby Home Center will pay the subsidiary of the Company 4% of its business cycle, plus holding costs until the entry of a new tenant.